Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Superrigidity

 Let $G$ be a countable group, and let $\calf$ be a collection of subgroups of $G$.
-Say that a free, ergodic, measure-preserving action of $G$ on a standard probability space $X$ is \emph{$\calf$-ergodic} if every subgroup in $\calf$ acts ergodically on $X$.
+One says that a free, ergodic, measure-preserving action of $G$ on a standard probability space $X$ is \emph{$\calf$-ergodic} if every subgroup in $\calf$ acts ergodically on $X$.
 In our setting, an irreducible action of a right-angled Artin group is an action which is $\calf$-ergodic with respect to the collection of all cyclic subgroups associated to a standard generating set $\calf$.

-Say that $(G,\calf)$ is \emph{strongly cocycle-rigid} if given any two stably orbit equivalent $\calf$-ergodic free, ergodic, measure-preserving actions $G\actson X$ and $G\actson Y$ on standard probability spaces, any SOE cocycle $c:G\times X\to G$ is cohomologous to a group isomorphism $\alpha:G\to G$.
-Notice that Theorems~\ref{theo:join-case} and~\ref{theo:coned-case} imply that if $G$ is a one-ended centerless right-angled Artin group, and if $\calf$ is the set of all cyclic subgroups associated to standard generators of $G$ (under an isomorphism between $G$ and some $G_\Gamma$), then $(G,\calf)$ is strongly cocycle-rigid.
+One says that $(G,\calf)$ is \emph{strongly cocycle-rigid} if given any two stably orbit equivalent $\calf$-ergodic free, ergodic, measure-preserving actions $G\actson X$ and $G\actson Y$ on standard probability spaces, any SOE cocycle $c:G\times X\to G$ is cohomologous to a group isomorphism $\alpha:G\to G$.
+Notice that Propositions~\ref{theo:join-case} and~\ref{theo:coned-case} imply that if $G$ is a one-ended right-angled Artin group with trivial center, and if $\calf$ is the set of all cyclic subgroups associated to standard generators of $G$ (under an isomorphism between $G$ and some $G_\Gamma$), then $(G,\calf)$ is strongly cocycle-rigid.

-Recall that a free, ergodic, measure-preserving action of a countable group $G$ on a standard probability space $(X,\mu)$ is \emph{mildly mixing} if for every Borel subset $A\subseteq X$, and every sequence $(g_n)_{n\in\mathbb{N}}\in G^{\mathbb{N}}$ made of pairwise distinct elements, either $A$ is null or conull, or else $\liminf_{n\to +\infty}\mu(g_nA\Delta A)>0$.
+Recall that a free, ergodic, measure-preserving action of a countable group $G$ on a standard probability space $(X,\mu)$ is \emph{mildly mixing} if for every Borel subset $A\subseteq X$, and every sequence $(g_n)_{n\in\mathbb{N}}\in G^{\mathbb{N}}$ made of pairwise distinct elements, either $A$ is null or conull, or else $\liminf_{n\to \infty}\mu(g_nA\bigtriangleup A)>0$.
 This is equivalent to requiring that for every non-singular properly ergodic action of $G$ on a standard probability measure space $Y$, the diagonal $G$-action on $X\times Y$ is ergodic \cite{SW}.
 Every mildly mixing $G$-action is $\mathcal F$-ergodic, taking for $\mathcal F$ the collection of all infinite subgroups of $G$.

 \begin{theo} Let $G$ be an ICC countable group, and let $\calf$ be a collection of infinite subgroups of $G$.
 Assume that $(G,\calf)$ is strongly cocycle-rigid.
 Let $H$ be a countable group.
 Let $X,Y$ be standard probability spaces, let $G\actson X$ be an $\calf$-ergodic free, ergodic, measure-preserving $G$-action, and let $H\actson Y$ be a free, measure-preserving, mildly mixing $H$-action.